5.9. A viewer for web maps

 shift

-and select of the necessary part of a map on a monitor by a cursor, you will highlight this part and zoom it in on a map.
+and select of the necessary part of a map on a monitor by a cursor, you will highlight this part and zoom in it on the map.

 On the left side of the workspace are the functional panels: